arthurtham/arthurtham.github.io/sport/index.md

 to be able to referee games for a variety of clubs, from Tomo no Kai to Chinese Association.
 I'm slated to continue my role in this capacity in 2020.

+I have refereed over 50 basketball and softball games in my current role as referee/umpire at UCI Campus Recreation.

 <a href="http://bit.ly/uciebc18" target="_blank">Learn more (Edge Basketball Classic)</a>

 <a href="https://www.campusrec.uci.edu/im/sports.asp" target="_blank">Learn more (UCI Campus Recreation)</a>